The 16-19 Tuition Fund 2021 to 2022 academic year

 Macclesfield College has designed a process to direct this funding where it will have the most impact.
 Using student starting points and with clear evidence of assessment of need, we are committed to:

 - Ensuring that students who have not yet achieved a GCSE in English/ maths at grade 5 have access to English and maths tuition above and beyond their study programme entitlement.

 - Ensuring that students without a GCSE in English/ maths at grade 5 have vocational tuition above and beyond their study programme entitlement

 - Prioritising students for additional tuition to ensure that those who need extra support receive it first.

 Examples of support on offer will include:

 - Functional skills assessment preparation

-The College will timetable sessions in addition to the planned programme of study hours already timetabled for the academic year 2020/21.
-Sessions will comprise of no more than five students.
+The College will timetable sessions in addition to the planned programme of study hours already timetabled for the academic year 2021/22.
 The sessions will be delivered by teachers and support staff with the relevant skills and experience.
 Sessions may be delivered using a blend of online and in-college delivery and will all be subject to the College’s quality assurance processes.